 I provide therapy for adults and adolescents struggling with depression, anxiety, trauma, and substance use.
 I primarily work from a cognitive-behavioral perspective and also incorporate solution-focused, strengths-based, and play approaches.
 What this means is you can expect compassionate listening and guidance that focuses on helping you identify the patterns of thoughts, feelings, and behaviors that make you who you are – not only those that cause dysfunction, but also those that have enabled you to succeed.
 When needed, I also provide education on what science tells us about how the mind and body work together in order to help you understand your experience.

 I graduated with my Master’s in Social Work in 2019 from Widener University in Pennsylvania.
-I am a licensed Social Worker, I am in the process of becoming a Certified Addiction Counselor II, and I am working toward becoming a Licensed Clinical Social Worker.
+I am a licensed Social Worker, I am in the process of becoming a CAC II, and I am working toward becoming a Licensed Clinical Social Worker.
 I provide individual therapy to older adolescents and adults who are struggling with substance use and mental health issues.
 Using cognitive-behavioral therapy, solution-focused therapy, and motivational interviewing, I do my best to help my clients make changes in their lives.
 I know that it can be difficult to begin the therapeutic process, so I work to provide my clients with an environment that is safe, supportive, and encouraging.
 My goal is to help my clients reach their full potential and achieve their goals.